 Resources for Residents of Multi-Family Housing

 If you live in an apartment, a condominium, or any kind of unit in multi-family housing, there are special measures that you should consider taking to prevent or solve pest problems.
-For an approach that is suitable for your home, please read the general tips and "Do's and Don'ts", and consider the following:
+For an approach that is suitable for your home, consider the following:

 Controlling pests in multi-family housing requires cooperation between residents, housing managers, housing staff, and pest management professionals (PMP).

 - Prepare your unit for visits from the PMP or exterminator.